prosodylab/Prosodylab-Aligner/README.md

 ### Obtaining a dictionary

 First, obtain an appropriate pronunciation dictionary.
-Since many of the intended users are American English speakers, I've provided a script (`get_dict.sh`) which will download the CMU pronunciation dictionary automatically.
+Since many of the intended users are American English speakers, I've provided a version of the CMU pronunciation dictionary (with minor modifications).
+Many other dictionaries are available online; if you're working with RP speakers, CELEX might be a good fit..

-    ./get_dict.sh

-Other dictionaries can be found online, or written in the CMU format for specific tasks.
-If you're working with RP speakers, CELEX might be a good one.

 ### Aligning one pair